davidhawkes11/flask-pwa-demo/README.md

 - Dev tooling (bandit, pip-audit, safety) runs locally and in CI to catch code and dependency issues early.

 - Instance folder keeps secrets and local DB out of source control; CI should populate instance files from a vault.

+## How to run locally in Codespace

+- Build devcontainer or open Codespace so the devcontainer installs requirements-dev.txt.

+- Create instance folder and copy .env.example to instance/.env and populate secrets.

+- Create DB and run migrations: